 People are quick to pity, but they fail to recognize the capabilities of people who struggle with a physical disability.
 At the same time, conventional skill-training provided by NGOs and INGOs are not fluid enough to allow participants to practice and adapt to the labor market.

-In this grim situation, Inclusion for people with disability is a ground-breaking, simple and workable social business idea to empower and uplift socio-economic well-being of people who are differently-abled.
+In this grim situation, Inclusion for people with disabilities is a ground-breaking, simple and workable social business idea to empower and uplift the socio-economic well-being of people who are differently-abled.

-In conversation with Mr. Bijay Tamang, an advocate for people with disabilities and who is pursuing his journey of social entrepreneurship.
+In conversation with Mr. Bijay Tamang, an advocate for people with disabilities and who are pursuing his journey of social entrepreneurship.

 1. What is the social problem you are trying to solve?

-Our society has a prejudice against people with disability.
+Our society has a prejudice against people with disabilities.
 At work, people judge them based on the disability rather than the quality of their work.
-I believe our people need change of an attitude.
+I believe our people need a change of attitude.

 Likewise, the trainings provided to differently-abled people have communication-gaps.
-For example: if computer training is provided to hearing-impaired person, there must be a sign language interpreter to mediate the training, and to ensure that the objective is achieved effectively.
-Similarly, computer training to visually-challenged person should be aided by a hearing system.
+For example: if computer training is provided to a hearing-impaired person, there must be a sign language interpreter to mediate the training, and to ensure that the objective is achieved effectively.
+Similarly, computer training to a visually-challenged people should be aided by a hearing system.